hello, Janika_

 Rule of thumb

 Stick with Sonnet for most of today.
 Reach for Opus when something feels hard and you want real thought.
+Save Fable for the once-in-a-project puzzle.
 You can switch any time by typing /model, the / at the start tells Claude it’s a built-in shortcut, not a message.
+And if you made the presets in Hands-on #1, Part D, each brain is already one click away.

-(Version numbers move quickly.
+(Version numbers and plans move quickly.
 Check claude.ai for the current family if you want the freshest one.)

 Chapter 12 · What Claude can actually do